What is passive ventilation with heat recovery?

 What’s in a Passive Ventilation with Heat Recovery system?

 The system consists of three elements to deliver its design features; an external-facing cowl, a heat exchanger and an air flow diffuser.
 The cowl will sit on the roof of a building and is designed to catch the wind, pushing it into the system.
 The combination of wind and buoyancy provides ample force for the supply air flow.

 The second element is a heat recovery assembly of two coaxial heat exchangers.
 Incoming and outgoing air flows are directed through a series of intertwining metallic tubes.
 Aluminium fins in each tube transfer the heat from the higher temperature air flow to the lower, without any mixing of air supplies.
 This is to say that when the temperature of the internal exhaust air is higher than incoming fresh air, the incoming fresh air will be heated up.
 In summer where external temperatures can be higher, the incoming air is cooled down.

-In Ventive products (Windhive, In-Vent Passive) that provide inflow and extract from the same unit, a diffuser separates incoming and outgoing air flows.
+In Ventive products (Windhive, PASSIVE) that provide inflow and extract from the same unit, a diffuser separates incoming and outgoing air flows.
 Incoming air is pushed down into the room, while outgoing air is collected from the top.
 This enhancement in flow architecture increases the buoyancy, effectively accelerating the rate of air supply.
 The constant outward flow of air creates a pressure imbalance that maintains a steady circulation of fresh air for occupants, no cold draughts, heat recovery, and a secure way of ventilating rooms overnight.

-The Ventive In-Vent Active has two separate wall louvres that create the same effect without the requirement for a specialised diffuser.
+The Ventive ACTIVE has two separate wall louvres that create the same effect without the requirement for a specialised diffuser.

 Longer-term testing has shown 72% thermal efficiency is regularly achieved, at a saving of 1,500kWh per year.
 The system works best when there is a significant difference between external and internal temperatures.
 This is because more heat is transferred when passing through the heat exchanger, and the buoyancy effect of warm air rising contributes to a faster rate of air flow into the room.
 Additionally, wind speed contributes to a greater supply of air into rooms.